Amazon Has Brought A Paradigm Shift In The Market - Cramer's Mad Money (1/12/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Thursday, January 12.

-Amazon (NASDAQ:AMZN) announced that it plans to create 100,000 full time jobs all over the country.
-"This action reminds me of the old days when we had companies that had so much business and so much room for expansion that all you wanted was for them to keep investing in order to grow," said Cramer.
-As a result, their stock went up by 2% and crossed the $800 mark.
+Amazon (NASDAQ:AMZN) announced that it plans to create 100,000 full-time jobs all over the country.
+"This action reminds me of the old days, when we had companies that had so much business and so much room for expansion that all you wanted was for them to keep investing in order to grow," said Cramer.
+As a result, AMZN stock went up by 2% and crossed the $800 mark.

-Many other companies have taken similar action since election after suffering from gridlock in Washington that stifled growth.
+Many other companies have taken similar action since the elections, after suffering from gridlock in Washington that stifled growth.
 Industrial stocks have grown on the belief that business will grow when the government will be pro-business.
 "It is a seismic shift in stock picking, and Amazon is the most extreme example," said Cramer.

-Nowadays investors care about who is visiting Trump rather than the Fed.
+Nowadays, investors care about who is visiting Trump rather than the Fed.
 While Trump has targeted many sectors, he is more pro-business than President Obama.
-"Say what you want about Trump's style or grace, if you think having business people surround the president will help us produce more jobs, as I do, than we are going to see a lot more growth," added Cramer.
+"Say what you want about Trump's style or grace, if you think having business people surround the president will help us produce more jobs, as I do, than we are going to see a lot more growth," the Mad Money host added.

-There is a paradigm shift in the market.
+There has been a paradigm shift in the market.

 Helmerich & Payne (NYSE:HP)